News

 Joswephine “JoJo” Mills, the third member of the Dogatopia team, appeared to be employed as a “research analyst” for the project until she decided to “commence studies at Notre Dame Law School this” with a focus on “blockchain and cryptocurrency law.”
 She is now dealing with patent issues surrounding crypto, cloud computing, and artificial intelligence in the Seattle office of the Davis, Wright Tremaine law firm.

-Urbach, for his part, appears to now be leaving his latest job the way he left the one before.
-When he departed a $362,000 per year job as CEO at USA Triathlon in 2017, the reasons were not explained.
-But Triathlete magazine subsequently reported he was asked to resign.
-The board of USA Triathlon apparently thought there was a conflict of interest in Urbach hiring his wife to decorate the USA Triathlon offices.
+When he departed his $362,000 per year job as CEO at USA Triathlon in 2017, the reasons were not explained.
+But Triathlete magazine subsequently reported he had been asked to resign.
+The board of USA Triathlon apparently believed there was a conflict of interest in Urbach hiring his wife to decorate the USA Triathlon offices.

-Two years after leaving Triathlon, Urbach was hired by Iditarod and brought north with him big promises of reinvigorating the race.
+Two years after leaving Triathlon, Urbach was hired by Iditarod and brought north with big promises of reinvigorating the race.
 In an interview with Anchorage’s KTVA News, he suggested he could “leverage” the Iditarod to the sports status of Michael Jordan because, as he said, “dogs are hot.”

 Urbach’s tenure has been such a failure he might end up being best remembered in the 49th state as the guy who showed up shirtless for a Zoom meeting in 2022.
 His explanation was that he needed to change clothes and forgot to turn off the camera on his computer.